ceph/ceph/doc/rados/operations/pools.rst

 .. describe:: hit_set_count

-   The number of hit sets to store for cache pools.
-The higher the number, the more RAM consumed by the ``ceph-osd`` daemon.
+   :Description: Determines the number of HitSets to store for cache pools.
+The
+                 higher the value, the more RAM is consumed by the ``ceph-osd`` daemon.
    :Type: Integer
    :Valid Range: ``1``.
 Agent doesn't handle > 1 yet.